Lady Robinsons Beach: Geology

 Lady Robinsons Beach was formed by the erosion of the Hawkesbury sandstone which is still evident as rocky outcrops and cliffs located 1-3 kilometres west of the beach.
 The sand of the beach and its dunes is a pale yellow, almost white at parts (such as in Dolls Point), and is fine-grained.
-Nonetheless, it is the most whitest beach in the Sydney area.
+Nonetheless, it is the whitest beach in the Sydney area.

 The beach is limited to the north and to the south by the Wianamatta shale through which the Cooks River and Georges River and their tributaries have carved their lower reaches and mouths.
 Marshes form and mangroves grow in the eroded shale.
 These marshes and mangroves restricted access from the north to what became the St George district south of Cooks River.
 In the early years of settlement these marshes caused numerous other problems for the nearby suburbs.
 These two types of rock form an integral part of the geological entity, the Sydney Basin SydneyBasin.